The p-Laplacian operator in oscillating thin domains: Abstract

 \section{Abstract}

-In this paper we study the asymptotic behavior of the solutions of a class of nonlinear elliptic problems posed in a 2-dimensional domain that degenerates into a line segment (a thin domain) when a positive parameter $\varepsilon$ goes to zero.
-We also allow high oscillating behavior on the upper boundary of the thin domain as $\varepsilon \to 0$.
-Combining methods from classic homogenization theory for reticulated structures and monotone operators we obtain the homogenized equation proving convergence of the solutions and establishing a corrector function which guarantees strong convergence in $W^{1,p}$ for $1<p<+\infty$.
+In this paper we study the asymptotic behavior of the solutions of the $p$-Laplacian equation posed in a 2-dimensional domain that degenerates into a line segment when a positive parameter $\varepsilon$ goes to zero (a thin domain perturbation).
+Also, we notice that high oscillatory behavior on the upper boundary of the thin domain is allowed as $\varepsilon \to 0$.
+Combining methods from classic homogenization theory and monotone operators we obtain the homogenized equation proving convergence of the solutions and establishing a corrector function which guarantees strong convergence in $W^{1,p}$ for $1<p<+\infty$.